-WHAT INSPIRED THIS FILM?
+WHAT INSPIRED THIS STORY?

 My family, my experiences, my pain.
 People, places and things.
 Beating depression.
 Fighting suicide.
 Helping others beat it too.

 The spirit of Prescott, Arizona.
 The culture of this town.
 The love of my family, who showed us what family really means, just by spending time with them.

 My Grandmother, who, even at 87 was depressed and took her own life.
 My Grandfather, who loved her fiercely till he was 92, then died of heartbreak, 30 days later.

 My Father, rest his soul, who loved cinema, literature, and Rock and Roll.
 Who I helped overcome suicidal thoughts.
 He died from a casualty of other illnesses, but relentlessly supported me to chase my dream and make movies.
 This film is that dream.